Table of Contents

 This disclaimer outlines the copyright terms for the Ola-Uber Case Study (“Work”), emphasizing that it is the intellectual property of Maction Consulting Pvt.
 Ltd. All rights are reserved, including reproduction, distribution, and adaptation, requiring prior written permission.
 While educational and non-commercial use is permitted with full attribution, any modification or derivative work creation necessitates explicit written consent.
 The Work is offered as-is for guidance, with no warranties, and the copyright holder disclaims liability for errors or consequences.
 The right to amend this disclaimer without prior notice is reserved, and unauthorized use may lead to legal action.
 For inquiries, contact info@maction.com

-This Case-Study is researched, designed and managed by Mr. Nisarg Sutaria, SEO & SMM Manager, Maction Consulting Pvt.
+This Case-Study is researched, designed and managed by Maction Consulting Pvt.
 Ltd., Ahmedabad, India.